cloudqubes/ootc-documentation/source/adminguide/storage.rst

       KVM         QCOW2
       ==========  =================

    -  URL.
-The secure HTTP or HTTPS URL that CloudStack can use to access your disk.
+The secure HTTP or HTTPS URL that OOTC can use to access your disk.
 The type of file at the URL must match the value chosen in Format.
 For example, if Format is VHD, the URL might look like the following: